syncthing/website/content/security.md

 ## Reporting Issues

 **If you believe that you've found a Syncthing-related security vulnerability, please report it by emailing security@syncthing.net.** Do not report it in the open issue tracker.
-The [security team PGP key (`B683AD7B76CAB013`)](/security-key.txt) can be used to send encrypted mail or to verify responses received from that address.
+The [security team PGP key](/security-key.txt) can be used to send encrypted mail or to verify responses received from that address.

 ## Release Signatures

-The [release PGP key (`D26E6ED000654A3E`)](/release-key.txt) can be used to verify the signatures on the official binary releases.
+The [release PGP key](/release-key.txt) can be used to verify the signatures on the official binary releases.

 ### Verifying a Release Signature